beinghorizontal/Miscellaneous/README.md

 Do note that this is always on the top window by default and it will be persistent even during watching the movies.
 Actually, that was one of my requirement, if it annoys you then comment line 58 and uncomment line 59

+To change the text size line 102

+To changecolor line 107 (default is Qt.cyan)

 The only external requirement is Pyqt5 library <pip install pyqt5>

 Why this tool?